ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 -   [rOpenSci Champions Program 2025: In Spanish!](/blog/2025/03/10/champeons-latin-america) by Yanina Bellini Saibene.
 The call is open for a new cohort of our Champions Program with a focus on Latin America.
 Apply.
 Other languages: <a href='/es/blog/2025/03/10/campeones-america-latina' lang='es'>Nueva cohorte del Programa de Campeon(a\|e)s rOpenSci (es)</a>.

+-   [Template To Handle Code of Conduct Incidents Reports](/blog/2025/03/20/coc-incident-template) by Natalia Morandeira and Yanina Bellini Saibene.
+Learn how rOpenSci's template provides a structured approach to effectively and confidentially analyze Code of Conduct incident reports.

+-   [rOpenSci Code of Conduct Annual Review](/blog/2025/03/21/conduct2024) by Yanina Bellini Saibene, Mark Padgham, and Natalia Morandeira.
+Updates for version 2.5 of rOpenSci's Code of Conduct.

+-   [rOpenSci Participation at NumFOCUS' DISC Unconf](/blog/2025/03/24/numfocus-unconf) by Yanina Bellini Saibene.
+Report of rOpenSci participation at the NumFOCUS hybrid unconference.

 </div>

 ## Calls for contributions